Manoj-Chandra-M/Real-Time-Analysis-of-Stock-Market-Data-using-Apache-Kafka/README.md

 _Fig 6: Results_

 Thus the entire architecture diagram is covered.
-This project was executed by referring Darshil Parmar's youtube channel.
+This project was executed by referring to Darshil Parmar's youtube channel.
 You can find his video here: https://www.youtube.com/watch?v=KerNf0NANMo